picmi/help/docs/business/article/provisional-user.md

 <instructions>

-## Import multiple provisional users
+## Import multiple new provisional users

 You need to have prepared a list in either **Google Sheets**, **Excel** or **CSV** and have it already in your clipboard